Martin Goudie KC.

 - Charter Chambers Regulatory Webinar series.
 Regulating Professionals – is anywhere or anything off limits to the Regulator.

 - Lecture with BLM Law to the Insurance Fraud Bureau Conference on Strategic Litigation in combating fraud – Searches, restraint and confiscation proceedings.

 - Lecture to the London Criminal Courts Solicitors’ Association on Serious Crime Prevention Orders.

 - Response to the Green Paper on Justice and Security in relation to Norwich Pharmacal proceedings

-Martin has over 20 years of experience in all areas of serious crime both defending and prosecuting (CPS EAS Grade 4 prior to taking Silk).
+Martin has over 20 years of experience in all areas of serious crime both defending and prosecuting and has recently finished a month long murder trial where he was instructed by Krystle O’Donnell of EBR Attridge.
 Frequently instructed to provide advice and assistance prior to charge in a variety of cases from a roadblock shooting by a British soldier in Kabul, Afghanistan, to fatal aircraft crashes in the UK.
 Martin is experienced in leading legal teams in high pressure factually and legally complex cases, especially where there are multiple defendants, and is known for his strategic and practical approach.

 Martin has extensive experience of regulatory/disciplinary hearings, inquests and investigations for Regulators and for individuals, corporate bodies, charities and other institutions.
 Worked with and/or against the Civil Aviation Authority, Office of Rail and Road, Nursing and Midwifery Council, Royal College of Nursing, Bar Standards Board and Rugby Football Union.
 Cases have included advice on jurisdictional issues, prosecutions arising out of fatal crashes (Emiliano Sala), dangerous goods prosecutions (including of Amazon & Sanyo), fitness to practice committees, competitions committees and internal hearings.